LAVS-TM/PySpark/README.md

 We also analyse the **moving average** and the **return rate** of the stocks and the **correlation** between the different stocks.

 ## Insight

+In this section, we implemented 8 different **insights** to get more informations about our datasets and that can be helpful for our use case.

+* 1 - Price data :
+**Close price** evolution for each stocks depending on the date.

+* 2 - Variance :
+Computation of the **variance** of our stocks, it helps us know how the price will evolve and how volatile the investment will be.

+* 3 - Volatility (standard deviation) :
+Computation of the **standard deviation**.
+Here it helps us to determine the risks of an investment in the stock.
+When the **standard deviation** is closer to the mean, the investment is less risky.
+But when the **standard deviation** is further from the mean, the investment is of greater risk.

+* 4 - Covariance :
+A positive **covariance** means that returns of the two assets move together while a negative **covariance** means they move inversely.

+* 5 - Return Percentage

+* 6 - Expected Returns

+* 7 - Value At Risk

+* 8 - MACD :
+**MACD** is the Moving average convergence divergence (MACD), a trend-following momentum indicator that shows the relationship between two **moving averages** of a stock price.

 ## Machine Learning